berkeley-stat159/project-lambda/README.md

 [![Build Status](https://travis-ci.org/berkeley-stat159/project-lambda.svg?branch=master)](https://travis-ci.org/berkeley-stat159/project-lambda?branch=master)
 [![Coverage Status](https://coveralls.io/repos/berkeley-stat159/project-lambda/badge.svg?branch=master)](https://coveralls.io/r/berkeley-stat159/project-lambda?branch=master)

+## Overview
+This project reproduces a subset of the analysis conducted in *A High-Resolution 7-Tesla fMRI Dataset from Complex Natural Stimulation with an Audio Movie*by Hanke et al. We analyze inter-subject correlation among 5 subjects, then apply machine learning to see if we can predict if a subject was listening to an interior or exterior scene of the movie based on brain state.
+The results for our reproduction are consistent with those produced by Hanke et al. and our internal-external scene classifier has a validation accuracy of 0.942.

 ## System requirements
 ### Storage
 The raw data is approximately 37.5 GBs.
 Additionally, the complete analysis will - in total - produce another approximately 190 GBs of data written to disk.
 Please ensure your machine is equippted with sufficient storage space.